Affiliate links on Android Authority may earn us a commission. Learn more.

 You could also feed it documentation for a particular programming language or library and ask ChatGPT to write code snippets.
 The possibilities are virtually endless.

-How can I use GPT-4 in ChatGPT?
+How to use GPT-4 in ChatGPT

 GPT-4 is available and ready to use right away, with no waitlist involved.
 The only caveat is that you need an active ChatGPT Plus subscription, which costs $20 per month.
 Without the latter, you can only access the legacy ChatGPT mode or GPT-3.5.
 Here’s how you can switch to GPT-4 if you’re currently on a free plan: